JOURNAL OF GENTRY GENEALOGY

 Nicholas-II Family

-[Editor's note.
-The original version of this document treated James as a son of Joseph.
-The author for some time has believed that James was a son of Nicholas-I and that the time has come to revise and correct this document.]
+Editor's note.
+The original version of this document treated James and John as sons of Joseph, and David as a son of Samuel-II.
+The author for some time has believed that all three were sons of Nicholas-I and that the time has come to revise and correct this document.]

-• We can speculate that James left home towards the end of this time period and probably lived with either one or the other (or sequentially with both) of his brothers, Samuel and Nicholas.
-Undoubtedly he was married during this period, and it could just have well been before as after he left home.
+We can speculate that all three of the younger sons of Nicholas left home towards the end of this time period and probably lived with either one or the other (or sequentially with both) of their brothers, Samuel and Nicholas.
+David is believed to have married during the end of this time.

 1730 - 1745